Friday, February 10, 2012

 5. The Honeymooners, "Better Living Through TV," November 12, 1955.
-This was the first episode of the show that I ever saw.
+This was the 1st episode of the show that I ever saw.
 In order to sell a not-so-glorified Swiss Army Knife, Ralph and Ed do a live TV commercial.
 Ed says, "Zip, zip!
 Amazing!"
 Ralph, nervous as hell, says, "Homina homina homina... "

 4. The Twilight Zone, "The Obsolete Man," June 2, 1961.
 Burgess Meredith is condemned to death -- and not for all the people he killed as the Penguin on Batman.
-But, like the Son of the God he and a few other people in this dystopian future still believe in, he turns his death into victory for humanity.
+But, like the Son of the God that he and a few other people in this dystopian future still believe in, he turns his death into victory for humanity.
 Rod Serling was right: "Any state, any entity, any ideology that fails to recognize the worth, the dignity, the rights of man, that state is obsolete."

 3. M*A*S*H, "Adam's Ribs," November 26, 1974.
 Hawkeye flips out over the mess tent chow -- and partially predicts the film "Network," which came out 2 years later -- and orders takeout barbecue from Chicago.
 Calling from Korea.
 In 1951.

 2. Mad About You, "Giblets for Murray," November 17, 1994.
-Paul and Jamie try to host Thanksgiving dinner for the first time.
+Paul and Jamie try to host Thanksgiving dinner for the 1st time.
 The families are problematic.
 Then the dog eats the turkey, and hilarity ensues.